 - Did the event caused by the dangerous conditions directly lead to your physical harm?

+You would list any party who contributed to your injuries and damages in the slip and fall incident as a defendant including any relevant people or companies.
 An attorney working on your behalf will determine who was responsible for causing your injuries on another's property.
 The parties at fault in your premises liability case could include the:

 - Property owner